mille-s/DCU_TCD_FORGe_WebNLG23/README.md

 There are three types of parameters, which you can edit in teh second cell: (1) language, (2) grouping or not of modules, (3) data split.

 1. **Language**: Irish only!
 - language = 'GA'.
 Only 'GA' will produce good outputs on the inputs provided in this repo.

+2. **Query DBpedia for class**
+- get_class_gender = 'yes' or 'no'.
+If 'yes' is selected, the system will look for class and gender information on DBpedia to improve the text (it takes additional time); if 'no' is selected, the classes and genders compiled for the WebNLG dataset will be used.

+3. **Concatenate output files**
+- concatenate_output_files = 'yes' or 'no'.
+If 'yes' is selected, the output texts will be gathered in one single file, otherwise, there will be one file per input file fed to the generator.
+Take into account that if you generate from a large XML file, it will be split into smaller files for processing, and these are the input files.

-2. **Module grouping**: Do you want the output text only or the intermediate representations too?
+4. **Module grouping**: Do you want the output text only or the intermediate representations too?
-- group_modules_prm = 'yes', the pipeline will group the consecutive modules of the same system and will save only the output of each system without intermediate representations; this allows for faster generation.
+- generate_intermediate_representations = 'no', the pipeline will group the consecutive modules of the same system and will save only the output of each system without intermediate representations; this allows for faster generation.
-- group_modules_prm = 'no', the pipeline will apply all modules separately whatever system is called and generate all intermediate representations, but this makes the generation slower.
+- generate_intermediate_representations = 'yes', the pipeline will apply all modules separately whatever system is called and generate all intermediate representations, but this makes the generation slower.

-3. **Data split**:
+5. **Data split**:
 - split = 'dev/test/train', used to name the output zip file.

 Notes: